 Ingredients

-- 4 tablespoons unsalted butter or salted butter cut into small chunks (58 grams)
+- 4 tablespoons unsalted butter or salted butter, cut into chunks (58 grams)

 Filling: